 Arrival on the breeding grounds typically occurs from late May to early June, with egg-laying completed before the end of June.
 Most males, along with some non-breeding birds, leave nesting locations during incubation, typically in late June and early July, and gather in moult concentrations.
 These are usually near to the breeding site although some birds undertake more extensive movements to distant coastal lagoons and large lakes.
-This may include early movements to eventual wintering areas such as the Baltic Sea (Kumari, 1979), though also hundreds, possibly thousands, of non-breeding birds, both males and females (and individuals older than the second calendar year), remain in the Baltic Sea (M. Ellermaa pers. comm.).
+This may include early movements to eventual wintering areas such as the Baltic Sea (Kumari 1979), though also hundreds, possibly thousands, of non-breeding birds, both males and females (and individuals older than the second calendar year), remain in the Baltic Sea during summer without moving to the Arctic; these birds thus also moult in the Baltic Sea (M. Ellermaa pers. comm.).

 Moult flocks may be joined by some females and young during August and September, with all birds beginning to leave moult and breeding sites for wintering quarters in early September.
-Some reach the eastern Baltic Sea by mid-September but most birds arrive in October to areas such as the Gulf of Finland and Gulf of Riga, reaching other areas further west between October and December (Skov et al., 2011).
+Some reach the eastern Baltic Sea by mid-September but most birds arrive in October to areas such as the Gulf of Finland and Gulf of Riga, reaching other areas further west between October and December (Skov et al. 2011).

 Spring migration from the southern and central Baltic Sea to the northern Baltic Sea begins in March, and by late April large concentrations are present in the Gulf of Riga, western Estonia, Åland archipelago and Gulf of Finland.
-During late May, the majority of the birds leave the Baltic Sea and move overland through Karelia, passing lakes Ladoga and Onega towards the White Sea (Skov et al., 2011).
+During late May the majority of the birds leave the Baltic Sea and move overland through Karelia, passing lakes Ladoga and Onega towards the White Sea (Skov et al. 2011).

 Birds tracked from wintering grounds in the southern Baltic Sea migrated into the Gulf of Finland, overland to the White Sea, and from there they dispersed to breeding sites in north Russia as far east as the Yamal Peninsula (R. Zydelis pers. comm.).
-Those wintering on Caspian and Black Seas must move immense distances entirely overland; there are records of migrants in Kazakhstan between early April and late May and early October to early November (Wassink & Oreel, 2007).
+Those wintering on Caspian and Black Seas must move immense distances entirely overland; there are records of migrants in Kazakhstan between early April and late May and early October to early November (Wassink & Oreel 2007).

-Annual distribution within the Baltic Sea varies according to the extent of sea ice, and as a result of a reduction in average annual maximum ice cover since the late 1980s, there appear to be more birds on average now wintering in the eastern Baltic Sea, particularly in Finnish waters, when sea ice conditions permit4.
-However, there is no evidence to suggest a large-scale shift in distribution that could account for the observed population trend, and the majority still overwinter at the major sites in the central and southern Baltic Sea (Skov et al., 2011; Nilsson, 2012; J. Bellebaum in litt., 2012; M. Ellermaa in litt., 2012).
+Annual distribution within the Baltic Sea varies according to the extent of sea ice, and as a result of a reduction in average annual maximum ice cover since the late 1980s there appears to be more birds on average now wintering in the eastern Baltic Sea, particularly in Finnish waters, when sea ice conditions permit.
+However, there is no evidence to suggest a large scale shift in distribution that could account for the observed population trend, and the majority still overwinter at the major sites in the central and southern Baltic Sea (Skov et al. 2011, Nilsson 2012, J. Bellebaum in litt.
+2012, M. Ellermaa in litt.
+2012).